Northrop Grumman Fellowship

 - Academic excellence, as described in the CV and supporting letter

-Fellowship selections will be announced in August with funds applied to tuition in the fall semester 2013.
-If you have inquires regarding this call for proposals, please contact Alicia Angemeer at 8-5227 or email@example.com.
+Fellowship selections will be announced in August with funds applied to tuition in the fall semester 2014.
+If you have inquires regarding this call for proposals, please contact Burak Ozdoganlar (email@example.com) or Alicia Angemeer (firstname.lastname@example.org or 412-268-5227).